rootjalex/rootjalex.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Alexander, and welcome to my website!
+I'm Alexander James, and welcome to my website!
 It's a little barebones at the moment, but I will be adding to it during the boredom that is quarantine.

 Professional
 ------
 I'm an S.B.
 Candidate at MIT, pursuing a degree in Computer Science & Engineering.

-I am a student researcher at CSAIL in the Computer Graphics group, where I work with [Professor Fredo Durand](https://people.csail.mit.edu/fredo/){:target="_blank"} and [Professor Jonathan Ragan-Kelley](https://people.eecs.berkeley.edu/~jrk/){:target="_blank"} on the [Halide](https://halide-lang.org){:target="_blank"} programming language.
+I am a student researcher at CSAIL in the Computer Graphics group, where I work with [Frédo Durand](https://people.csail.mit.edu/fredo/){:target="_blank"} and [Jonathan Ragan-Kelley](https://people.eecs.berkeley.edu/~jrk/){:target="_blank"} on the [Halide](https://halide-lang.org){:target="_blank"} programming language.

-I previously worked the [Swarm Architecture](http://people.csail.mit.edu/sanchez/papers/2016.swarm.toppicks.pdf){:target="_blank"} for parallel programming.
+I previously worked on the [Swarm Architecture](http://people.csail.mit.edu/sanchez/papers/2016.swarm.toppicks.pdf){:target="_blank"} for parallel programming.
 I'm broadly interested in programming languages, performance engineering, computer architecture, and security.

 Personal
 ------
-I'm an active member of MIT's [Deutsches Haus](http://dh.scripts.mit.edu/home/){:target="_blank"}, the German cultural community, an avid hiker, and amateur Spanish speaker.
-I love to travel, and have been to Israel and Spain for MIT's [MISTI](https://misti.mit.edu){:target="_blank"} program.
+I'm an active member of MIT's [Deutsches Haus](http://dh.scripts.mit.edu/home/){:target="_blank"}, the German cultural community, an avid hiker, and amateur Spanish speaker/minor.
+I love to travel, and have been to both Israel and Spain for MIT's [MISTI](https://misti.mit.edu){:target="_blank"} program.